 Ever since Joanna Gaines started sharing her love of shiplap, I have totally been crushin on it.
 I knew I needed some in my home.
 I put it off for years and finally last week had the time and the guts to tackle it.

-I researched a lot of ways for it to be done and wanted to see if I could install it all by myself.
-Mr. Farmboy is always willing to help, but I just wanted to see how possible it was for one person to get it all done.
+I researched a lot of ways to install shiplap and wanted to see if I could do it all by myself.
+Mr. Farmboy is always willing to help, but I just wanted to see how possible it was for one person to get it done alone.
 And now I can say – IT IS POSSIBLE!
 It’s not easy and takes a lot of time when you are on your own, but it is possible.
 Would I recommend it?
 If you are all you have – heck ya.
 If you have help though?
-Use it – it’s a lot of work alone.
+Use it – it’s a lot more work otherwise.
 Alright now, here we go…

 What is shiplap?
-You can read all about it on Wikipedia here, but below is the basic idea:
+You can read all about it on Wikipedia here, but below is the summary:

-Shiplap is not your beginner level DIY.
-More in the intermediate area if you will.
+Shiplap is more of an intermediate DIY if you will.
 It’s not hard, just takes more tools, time and skill set.
 Hopefully I will give you all the resources you need even if you are a beginner – if I don’t then send me a message!